 Save as Draft

-If you are not ready to submit, you can save your abstract as a draft, which saves everything to the server, but doesn't commit the abstract, and does not permit the Science Committee to see it.
-If you save a draft, make sure you come back before the submission deadline and submit your abstract for review.
+If you are not ready to submit, you can save as a draft, which saves everything to the server, but doesn't commit the abstract, and does not permit the Science Committee to see it.
+If you save a draft, make sure you come back before the submission deadline and submit it for review.

 Please note that the abstract is not finished until you click on the Submit for Review button; before that it is merely saved, but not yet approved for peer review.
 At close tech support will review all saved but not submitted abstracts, and submit those that appear to be complete.

 There is no actual "log out" button.
 To log out click on the Home Button, or close your browser window or tab.

 If your conference accepts images, and you do wish to incorporate graphics in your abstract, first prepare your file for uploading, ensuring the size, resolution and format are correct.
 Name your file something meaningful, such as “Smith_R_Fig1.jpg”, not something unidentifiable like “graph.jpg”.
 Please use an_underscore_instead of spaces in filenames.
 Then go to the upload graphics section near the bottom of the page.
 If the upload graphics section is not visible, this means that your conference does not permit the use of images in abstracts.